Your bounce rate can be such a scary number, right?

 According to SEMrush, bounce rate is the 4th most important ranking factor on SERPs.

-However, according to Search Engine Journal, Google does not use bounce rate in its algorithm metrics.
+However, Google does not use bounce rate in its algorithm metrics, according to Google’s Gary Illyes:

 Can they both be right?